Hedron LogoAfternoon

 Days 6–7

-Problem: API retries create duplicate events, causing overbilling
+Problem: API retries create duplicate events and lead to overbilling.

 Wrong Billing Period